euro-hpc-pl/SpinGlassEngine.jl/docs/src/params.md

 ```

 # Lattice transformations
-Our package offers users the ability to undergo diverse transformations of PEPS network.
-Notably, users can apply `rotations`, occurring in multiples of $\frac{\pi}{2}$ radians, and `reflections` along various axes.
-These transformations include rotations and reflections around the horizontal (x), vertical (y), diagonal, and antidiagonal axes.
-Transformations are used to contract PEPS and perform search starting from different sites of the lattice.
+Our package provides users with the ability to apply various transformations to the PEPS network, allowing for flexibility in tensor network manipulation.
+The available transformations include `rotations` by multiples of $\frac{\pi}{2}$ radians and `reflections` along different axes.
+Specifically, users can apply rotations and reflections around the horizontal (x), vertical (y), diagonal, and antidiagonal axes.

+These transformations are useful when contracting PEPS or performing searches from different lattice sites.
+For instance, the `transform` parameter allows the user to rotate the quasi-2D graph, which influences the order of sweeping through local variables during branch-and-bound search.
+By rotating the tensor network, the search and contraction process can start from different positions on the 2D grid, improving the stability and robustness of the results.

+In practice, searches can be performed across all eight possible transformations (four rotations and four reflections, `all_lattice_transformations`) of the 2D grid, comparing the energies obtained for each configuration to identify the most optimal outcome.

 ```@raw html
 <img src="../images/trans.png" width="200%" class="center"/>
 ```